layer5io/istio-service-mesh-workshop/lab-9/README.md

 load -curl  http://httpbin:8000/get
 ```

-You should an output similar to this:
+You should see an output similar to this:
 ```sh
 HTTP/1.1 200 OK
 server: envoy